dfeagans/Reference-Files/Reference/Blender.md

   - l = still selects all linked geometry.
   - Display Tab -> Stretch = shows you how much the texture is stretched on each face (and likely where you need to seam more).
   - Sync = syncs your selection between the mesh viewport and the UV editor viewport so you can see where the unwrapped object is on your actual mesh.

+ - **Texture Painting**
+  - Start with smart UV project because you aren't putting an image on the mesh surface.
+You'll be painting on it and create the image effectively live, so the splits don't matter.
+It's mapped correct and just locked.